gholt/swiftly/doc/source/index.rst

                             to return all items.
 Use a subsequent call with --marker set to the last item name returned to get the next batch of items, if desired.
-      --all-objects         For a container GET, performs a GET for every object returned by the original container GET.
+      --all-objects         For an account GET, performs a container GET --all- objects for every container returned by the original account GET.
+For a container GET, performs a GET for every object returned by that original container GET.
                             Any headers set with --header options are also sent for every object GET.
       -o PATH, --output=PATH
                             Indicates where to send the output; default is standard output.
 If the PATH ends with a slash "/" and